 4. Boondock With a Built-In Back-Up Plan

 What better way to learn than with a safety net?
-Try a short, two to three-day boondocking stay at any of these.
+Try a short, two to three-day boondocking stay at any of these sites.

 Campsites with Hook-Ups

 Wait.
 A campsite with hookups?
 Yes.
 A great way to practice is to camp at a campsite with hook-ups without actually hooking up your RV.
 This is a great way to practice because you have the hook-ups there if you need them.
-Since the hook-ups are there you can even extend the stay to five or seven days, and really zone in on what your power and water consumption is per day and week.
+You can even extend the stay to five or seven days, and closely monitor your power and water consumption per day or week.
+You may find you can boondock for longer than you thought.

 Friends’ and Family’s Driveways

 A friend or relative’s driveway, or even your own, is a great place to practice boondocking.
-You are able to practice without hook-ups, but should anything not turn out right, there is an entire house you can always stay in.
-At the least, you could hook up to their power or water to charge up or refill if you needed to.
+You are able to practice camping without hook-ups, but should anything not turn out right, there is a house nearby for modern conveniences.
+At the least, you could hook up to a house’s power or water to charge up or refill your tank if you needed to.

 RV shows are a great place to begin dry camping if they allow onsite camping.
-Many RV shows do allow onsite camping, but there won’t be any hook-ups.
+Many RV shows do allow onsite camping but without any hook-ups.
 You’ll be camping with other RV enthusiasts who are also boondocking for the weekend.
 That being the case, there’s plenty of help should you need it.
 You may also be able to pick up some tips from your fellow RVers.

-You may only want to become proficient at boondocking to attend your favorite sporting events.
+You may only want to become proficient at boondocking to attend your favorite sporting events, like tailgating at football games or NASCAR races.
 If that’s the case they’re great for practice (barring poor weather) as they make for a nice short stay.
-Like an RV show, you’ll be among fellow RVers who are also boondocking, so help isn’t too far should you need it.
+Like an RV show, you’ll be among fellow RVers who are also boondocking, so help isn’t too far away should you need it.

-Some casinos will allow RVers to park overnight as long as they spend money inside the casino.
-This can be a fun way to practice.
-The stay is a great length at just one night.
+Some casinos will allow RVers to park overnight, as long as they spend money inside the casino.
+This can be a fun way to practice!
+At just one night, you’re not pushing your limits.
 And, should you change your mind, or find yourself unprepared, you can always book a room instead.

-Some RVers refer to boondocking at Walmart as Wallydocking.
+Some RVers refer to boondocking at Walmart as “Wallydocking.”
 If you travel long distances in your RV, chances are high you’ll be spending the night at a Walmart at some point along your travels.
-They make a good place to practice your overnight boondocking.
-If you forget anything, there are supplies inside.
+Walmart parking lots make a good place to practice your overnight boondocking.
+Always check with a manager before setting your RV up for an overnight stay.
+Wallydocking is an approachable form of boondocking because if you forget anything, there are supplies or a bathroom inside.
 If you’re at one along a popular travel route, like the Walmart in Page, AZ, you’ll also be surrounded by fellow RVers doing the same thing.

 6. Boondock at a USFS or NPS campground

 U.S. Forest Service (USFS) campgrounds will often offer the opportunity to camp with more privacy and more nature.
-The catch is that there aren’t always hook-ups.
-Plan a short two to three day stay to practice.
-Some of the USFS campgrounds are developed and have a camp host.
-Those are ideal to start off with.
+The catch?–there aren’t always hook-ups.
+Plan a short 2–3 day stay to practice.
+Some of the USFS campgrounds are developed and have a camp host, which are ideal to start off your boondocking experience.
 The same is true of National Park Service (NPS) campgrounds.
-Some don’t have hook-ups so you can practice your boondocking, and there will often be other RVers there boondocking, too.
+Some don’t have hook-ups so you can practice your boondocking in beautiful surrounds.
+Most likely, there will be other RVers there boondocking too.

 7. Boondock on BLM Land

 Once you feel you have the hang of it, boondock on Bureau of Land Management (BLM) property.
-Or maybe just try boondocking for longer.
-BLM land offers the opportunity to have complete privacy depending on where you are.
+BLM land offers the opportunity to have complete privacy, depending on where you are.
 You can plan a lovely escape surrounded by nature and nothing else.
 Once you’re comfortable with longer stays you can also set up base camp for other activities you might enjoy like backpacking, fishing, or mountain biking.
 The possibilities at this point are nearly endless.

-As far as longer stays go, great places to dip your toes and gain more confidence are Moab, Sedona, and Flagstaff.
-Boondocking in these areas is popular, the weather can be really mild at different times of the year and you’ll certainly run into other RVers which may give you some comfort as a beginner.
+As far as longer stays go, great places to gain more confidence are Moab, Sedona, and Flagstaff.
+Boondocking in these areas is popular because the weather can be mild at different times of the year, and you’ll certainly run into other RVers which may give you some comfort as a beginner.

 Boondocking can be a very rewarding RV experience.
-Overnight boondocking is also a regular part of RVing, especially if you RV across long distances.
+Overnight boondocking is also a regular part of RVing, especially if you RV across long distances on extended roadtrips.

-Have any good boondocking stories?
+Have any good boondocking tips?
 Leave a comment below!